This chapter is presented in the following sections:

 EC668 We would introduce limits on the sizes of banks: no bank operating in the UK would be permitted to have access to more than 10% of the domestic market or 5% of the global market.
 Since the worst failures in the banking crisis of 2007-08 were associated with ‘wholesale’ interbank funding, while mutual banks and others that mainly rely on customer deposits were relatively unharmed, we would tightly reduce the permitted scope of interbank transactions, both in lending and financial derivatives.

-EC669 A Green government would create a permanent and genuinely national bank out of one or more of the currently ‘nationalised’ banks.
+EC669 A Green government would retain ownership of nationalised banks and direct these to create a permanent and genuinely national bank out of one or more of the currently ‘nationalised’ banks.
 This People’s Bank would form an exception to the percentage-based size-restriction specified in EC668: it would be available as a guaranteed safe-haven to deposit money in for any and all citizens.
 Most citizens seek safety for their money, not a risky high rate of return, and the People’s Bank would offer this in perpetuity.
-The People’s Bank would offer current accounts and all other basic banking services, thus complementing National Savings and Investments.
-In terms of its lending and other policies, it would act as a non-profit, seeking where necessary to restrict or to relax credit in the national interest.
+The People’s Bank would offer current accounts and all other basic banking services.
+Its lending and other policies would ensure it acts as a non-profit, seeking where necessary to restrict or to relax credit in the national interest.
 It would in effect be a high street branch of the Bank of England.
 Its raison d’etre above all would be to act prudently in the interests of all its depositors, to ensure that there was no risk of a bank-run ever endangering their money.
 This would be achieved by the People’s Bank being constitutionally limited to low-risk activities, and by the fact that it would be owned and guaranteed by the state.
+A Green government would seek to bring all banking institutions into social control.

 EC670 Mutual financial institutions are preferable to those owned by shareholders, since they are more likely to serve customer interests.
 The Green Party would provide financial incentives for governments at all levels to use mutually owned banks and financial intermediaries for their own business, and to encourage citizens to do the same.